JuliaPraxis/Naming/README.md

 # Choosing and Using Names

 - The first time you see the function `facers(x)` being used , would you know what that function does?
-- The first time you see the function `facial_recognition(x)`, would you know what that function does?
+- The first time you see the function `recognize_the_faces(x)`, would you know what that function does?

 It is easier to understand what `facial_recognition` does than it is to understand what `facer` does.
 These brief guides collect information on best practices and sound approaches using names with Julia.